DRITI2906/MLXplore/README.md

 ## Developers Information

-Created by Jeet Gupta .
+Created by Driti Rathod .
 Connect with me on

 - [GitHub](https://github.com/DRITI2906)
 - [LinkedIn](https://www.linkedin.com/in/driti-rathod-ab038a294/)